cogentcore/core/README.md

 * `SVG` element (in `svg` sub-package) supports full SVG rendering -- used for Icons internally and available for advanced graphics displays -- see `gi/examples/svg` for viewer and start on editor, along with a number of test .svg files.

 * Advanced **Model / View** paradigm with `reflect`ion-based view elements that display and manipulate all the standard Go types (in `giv` sub-package), from individual types (e.g., int, float display in a `SpinBox`, "enum" const int types in a `ComboBox` chooser) to composite data structures, including `StructView` editor of `struct` fields, `MapView` and `SliceView` displays of `map` and `slice` elements (including full editing / adding / deleting of elements), and full-featured `TableView` for a `slice`-of-`struct` and `TreeView` for GoKi trees.
 	+ `TreeView` enables a built-in GUI editor / inspector for designing gui elements themselves.
-Just press `Control+Alt+E` (or `I`) in any window to pull up this editor / inspector.
+Just press `Control+Alt+I` in any window to pull up this editor / inspector.
 Scene graphs can be automatically saved / loaded from JSON files, to provide a basic GUI designer framework -- just load and add appropriate connections..

 ![Screenshot of Widgets demo](screenshot.png?raw=true "Screenshot of Widgets demo")